What Is Cancer

 To answer what is cancer, consider this – a human body comprises trillions of cells.
 Normally, over time the cells will grow, divide, die and will be replaced by new cells.
 However, the natural process of cell replacement may sometimes break down.
 When cancer cells develop, they do not die like normal health cells do.
-They instead continue to grow and divide uncontrollably, and may end up forming a tumor.
-Not all types of cancer form tumors.
-For example, leukaemia typically starts in the bone marrow and enter the bloodstream without the formation of a tumor.
+They instead continue to grow and divide uncontrollably, and may end up forming a tumour.
+Not all types of cancer form tumours.
+For example, leukaemia typically starts in the bone marrow and enter the bloodstream without the formation of a tumour.

-Tumors can be classified as either benign or malignant.
-Benign tumors do not spread to other parts of the body and are not cancerous.
+Tumours can be classified as either benign or malignant.
+Benign tumours do not spread to other parts of the body and are not cancerous.
 While these can sometimes cause problems to the patient if they become too big, thankfully they rarely result in life-threatening situations.

-Malignant tumors on the other hand can invade and destroy healthy tissues in the body, causing harm to the patient.
+Malignant tumours on the other hand can invade and destroy healthy tissues in the body, causing harm to the patient.

 Cancers Can Spread